TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tcemain/Index.rst

               notificationEmail_subject = TYPO3-Arbeitsumgebungshinweis: Änderung der Stufe für %s
             }

-         **Note** : This option is deprecated since TYPO3 4.5.
+         **Note:** This option is deprecated since TYPO3 4.5.
 Since TYPO3 4.5
          localized emails are sent by default, if the translation files for the respective language have been downloaded with the Extension Manager.